18F/handbook/tools/slack/guidelines.md

 - [Keyboard shortcuts](https://slack.com/help/articles/201374536-Slack-keyboard-shortcuts)
 - [Slash commands](https://slack.com/help/articles/201259356-Use-built-in-slash-commands)
 - Type `/hangout` to start a Google Hangout in the current channel.
-- Type `[message XPOST #channel-name]` to cross-post a message to a different channel while posting it.

 ## Groups